CLOVER-6/Simple-Script-To-Detect-Subdomain-Caching/README.md

 A super simple Python script to detect if a file of subdomains contains caching.

 # Usage
-Can be used much like masscan for web cache poisoning.
+Like FFUF, but without the bruteforcing or FFUF part and web cache poisoning instead.
 URLs within text files must be in the format of "https://example.com".
 Command usage format is as follows:

 -----------------------------------------------------------------
 > cat domains.txt | python3 detcache cached-domains.txt